 Study abroad opportunities add global perspective—and adventure—to the Vermont Law School experience.

-dual-degree programs equip Vermont Law School students with educational credentials from a prestigious European university–University of Cergy-Pontoise, University of Seville, or the University of Cambridge.
+Our dual-degree programs equip Vermont Law School students with educational credentials from a prestigious European university–the University of Cergy-Pontoise or the University of Cambridge.
 These programs afford students more time in another country to directly connect with students, faculty, and prospective employers and gain international experience while they earn a JD from Vermont Law and a second degree from our partner university.

 Summers for the VLS student can include learning opportunities at ABA-accredited law schools around the globe.